 Whenever possible, we use negotiation and mediation skills to work out acceptable marital property settlement agreements without the need for the time and expense of a trial.
 However, in some complex or hard-fought cases, the only acceptable option is a trial.
 As accomplished trial lawyers with extensive background in New Jersey’s laws regarding marital property division, our attorneys are prepared to aggressively assert our clients’ rights at a trial to resolve conflicts over distribution of marital property.Get More Information ∙ Make an Appointment

 At Goldstein Law Group, we understand that the process of selecting a Monmouth County attorney to represent you during a divorce is an important one.
-For that reason, we offer all potential new clients a complimentary initial consultation at which you can meet with one of our attorneys and receive preliminary information about our services and our perspective on your specific circumstances.
+For that reason, we offer all potential new clients a free 10-minute case evaluation at which you can meet with one of our attorneys and receive preliminary information about our services and our perspective on your specific circumstances.

 To make an appointment, call (732) 967-6777.
 Or, use or online contact form.